President of the United States: Activities

+After losing his bid for the presidency in 2020, Trump remained politically active and was an outspoken critic of his successor and the Democratic Party.
+He also contended with four criminal cases.
+Trump announced his fourth bid to the presidency in 2022, ultimately becoming the nominee of his party for the third time and won a second presidential term in 2024.
+Grover Cleveland was also elected to nonconsecutive terms; his reelection bid failed in 1888 but succeeded in 1892.

 Pension and other benefits

 The Former Presidents Act (FPA), enacted in 1958, grants lifetime benefits to former presidents and their widows, including a monthly pension, medical care in military facilities, health insurance, and Secret Service protection; also provided is funding for a certain number of staff and for office expenses.
 The act has been amended several times to provide increases in presidential pensions and in the allowances for office staff.
 The FPA excludes any president who was removed from office by impeachment.

-According to a 2008 report by the Congressional Research service:
+According to a 2008 report by the Congressional Research Service: